EPCCed/archer2-advanced-use-of-lammps/_episodes/03-lammps-performance.md

 If you know how many timesteps your short simulation ran for, you can estimate the frequency at which you need to calculate neighbour lists by working out how many steps there are per rebuild on average.
 Provided that your update frequency is less than or equal to that, you should see a speed up.

-In this secion, we only considered changing the frequency of updating neighbour lists.
+In this section, we only considered changing the frequency of updating neighbour lists.
 Two other factors that contribute to the time taken to calculate neighbour lists are the `pair_style` cutoff distance and the `neighbor` skin distance.
 Decreasing either of these will reduce the number of particles within the neighbour cutoff distance, thereby decreasing the number of interactions being calculated each timestep.
 However, decreasing these will mean that lists need to be rebuilt more frequently -- it's always a fine balance.